ronin4n6labs/Ronin4n6Labs.github.io/_posts/2025-04-28-Idea-to-Experiment-Post.md

 **A good forensic RQ should be:**

 - **Specific and Clear**
-  - Broad questions create confusion.
-Narrow the focus.
+  - Broad questions create ambiguity and hinder precise conclusions.
+Refining the scope ensures focused analysis.

-  - Example refinement:
+    > **Example Refinement of RQ:**<br>
-    > *"What happens to a JPEG image when uploaded to Google Drive?"*
+    > "What happens to a JPEG image when uploaded to Google Drive?"

+By narrowing our focus from any image type to JPEG (Joint Photographic Experts Group) images, we enhance clarity and enable targeted forensic methodologies such as hash comparisons, metadata analysis, and image integrity assessments.
+This specificity ensures that findings are relevant and reproducible within forensic science.

+- **Ensuring a Forensically Relevant and Investigable Research Question**

+  A strong forensic research question (RQ) must:

-- **Forensically Relevant**
+  - **Be Forensically Relevant**

-  - The question must contribute meaningfully to forensic science or practice.
+    The question should contribute meaningfully to forensic science and practical investigations.

-  - Further refinement:
+    > **Further Refinement of RQ:**<br>
-    > *"Does uploading a JPEG image to Google Drive alter its original integrity?"*
+    > "Does uploading a JPEG image to Google Drive alter its original integrity?"

+    This refinement focuses on a specific image type and addresses concerns in digital forensic analysis, where verifying authenticity and detecting alterations are critical.

-- **Investigable**
+  - **Be Investigable**
-  - There must be a clear, systematic method to gather and analyze evidence.
+   A well-structured forensic RQ must allow for systematic evidence collection and analysis.

+   **Key Consideration:**

+     - *Can we measure a change to the uploaded image compared with the original image?* <br>

+    - **Yes!** We can determine whether the uploaded image has changed and quantify those differences using forensic measurement techniques.

-With a specific and forensically relevant RQ, we next ensure we can test it, requiring appropriate forensic measurement tools.
+With a focused and forensically relevant RQ, the next step is ensuring we have the right forensic tools to test it effectively.
+This requires selecting measurement methods like hash comparisons, metadata analysis, and image quality assessments.

 ---

-#### Forensic Tools for Testing Image Integrity
+### **Forensic Tools for Testing Image Integrity**

-To evaluate whether a JPEG’s integrity is altered after upload/download from Google Drive, we will use:
+To systematically evaluate whether a JPEG’s integrity is altered after upload/download from Google Drive, we apply measurement-based forensic techniques.
+Some researchers refer to these tools as **measurement instruments**, a term commonly used in academia and clinical research to describe structured methods for gathering empirical data.

+#### **Verification Methods**
-- **Hash Verification**
+- **File Hash Verification**
   - Generate cryptographic hashes (e.g., SHA-256, MD5) before and after upload to detect bit-level changes.
+- **Image Stream Hash Verification**
+  - Generate cryptographic hashes (e.g., SHA-256, MD5) before and after upload to detect bit-level changes in image streams [1–2].

-- **Pixel-Level Comparison Metrics** (full-reference metrics, since we have a control/original image):
+#### **Pixel-Level Comparison Metrics**
+ Full-reference metrics, given a control/original image:

 - **Pearson Correlation Coefficient (PCC)** — Measures similarity of pixel intensity distributions.
 - **Peak Signal-to-Noise Ratio (PSNR)** — Evaluates signal loss; higher values = greater similarity.
 - **Structural Similarity Index (SSIM)** — Assesses structural distortion with perceptual quality in mind.
 - **Multi-Scale Structural Similarity (MS-SSIM)** — A multi-resolution version of SSIM for deeper analysis.

-These tools offer a structured, measurable way to assess forensic integrity.
+These **measurement instruments** ensure a structured, quantifiable approach to assessing forensic integrity, aligning with established scientific principles for detecting digital alterations.

 ---

 #### Final Research Question

+So, we can finalize our research question in our example as follows:

 > *"Does uploading a JPEG image to Google Drive alter its original integrity?"*